Rian1010/Charity-Website/README.md

 ### Code Validation
 The three websites that I used to validate the HTML, CSS and JavaScript codes are:
-[HTML Validator](https://validator.w3.org/nu/) for validation of HTML [CSS Validator](https://jigsaw.w3.org/css-validator/) for validation of CSS [JavaScript Validator](https://jshint.com/) for validation of JavaScript
+- [HTML Validator](https://validator.w3.org/nu/) for validation of the HTML codes
+- [CSS Validator](https://jigsaw.w3.org/css-validator/) for validation of the CSS codes
+- [JavaScript Validator](https://jshint.com/) for validation of the JavaScript codes

 ## Deployment
 The GitHub pages that the project has been deployed on, can be viewed here: [live preview of project](https://rian1010.github.io/Charity-Website/)